outlandnish/www-outlandnish/content/hacks/onewheel-hack.md

 [ ] insert photo of CLI tool for Rewheel

 I tested it with my local shop but there was an ask for an even easier way.
 I decided to re-architect the tool for the web.
+It became a Vite / React web app that was hosted as a static site on Netlify.
+As usual with my projects, there are no user analytics / data collection (which ended up being important down the road).

 [ ] insert photo of first iteration of Rewheel